Opinion | Be very afraid of a post-defeat Trump

 In the meantime, the Saturday night acceptance speeches by Biden and Vice President-elect Kamala D. Harris are normal procedure under the circumstances.
 Remember norms?
 I have a hankering for them.
 Biden’s selection of a task force to study the pandemic and develop a plan is also normal.
 Trump’s refusal to work with a transition team is abnormal, but that’s what we’ve come to expect from him.

 The race was close, give Trump that.
 In some cases, the razor-thin difference between winning and losing in a handful of states was enough to give his supporters hope that something might break in his favor.
 But Trump’s own desperate actions won’t speed that plow.
 On Monday, he fired Defense Secretary Mark T. Esper — via Twitter, of course, because America’s commander in chief is a coward.
-This prompted the Pentagon’s top policy official, James Anderson, to resign while others speculated about who might be next.
-A variety of sources predicted Trump’s next targets might be CIA Director Gina Haspel and FBI Director Christopher A. Wray.
+Others may face the same fate.

 Hard to see how that could help.
 Why would an outgoing president 71 days away from leaving office choose to eliminate our national security heads and replace them with temps?
 Eleventh-hour score-settling and strutting a while longer on the stage do come to mind, but any number of potential consequences are frightening to consider.